ThatStella7922/ThatStella7922/RTX3080+GTX770-macos.md

 ### Finally finished.
 ![Finally done](RTX3080+GTX770-macos/finallyfinished.jpg)

-If you have questions or comments, [contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy#contact).
+If you have questions or comments, you can [contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy#contact)./ If enough people ask, I may make a dedicated instruction guide for this process.